 Yahoo: The website is constantly changing.
 Currently, it is possible to click on "More" and then on "directory" to access what is the only orderly type of browsing available on the web, the directory.
 However, it is notoriously difficult to get a website listed in the directory and it involves much luck.
 While the directory continues to be maintained by a paid staff, some categories appear not to have changed much in ages.
 It's certainly worth a try to list one's website here, and Yahoo offers an expensive business option that is available for non-commercial websites as well.
 By paying a recurring annual non-refundable fee of US$299, Yahoo guarantees that one's submission will be considered for inclusion in the directory within 7 business days.
 The Yahoo directory cannot be relied upon.

 AOL: It takes a bit of browsing to figure out that there are two possible searches one can do on AOL to find like-minded people.
-One can use the member directory or search the AIM pages.
+One can use the member directory or search the AIM pages (I think neither exists anymore in 2020).
 After spending a week playing with both, I was not able to create a profile that shows up when unique keywords such as "intelligent chimpanzee" or even single words are entered as search strings.
 I've tried putting the keywords in different places within a profile, in case the search function only searches certain parts.
 Even after waiting several weeks, the search function still doesn't work for me.
-I'll check back in about a year to see if the problem has been fixed.

 Mapquest: A logical place to meet would be at zero degrees latitude and zero degrees longitude.
 That would be in the middle of the ocean off the Ivory Coast.
 If it were on land, we could think of placing a geocache there.
 But rather than placing physical objects around the world, it's much easier to put them in cyberspace.